Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/Get-AzADSpCredential.md

 # Get-AzADSpCredential

 ## SYNOPSIS
-List key credentials and password credentials for an service principal.
+Lists key credentials and password credentials for an service principal.

 ## SYNTAX